Peanut & Jay McLaren Rail Trails, NH-MA

 The rail trail sets out from Cobbler Brook which is mostly hidden from view along a small embankment surrounded by trees and past backyards.
 Trail surface is mostly smooth and often exposed dirt with occasional blankets of pine needles, and remains dry in winter months thanks to its elevated position.

 This remains true across the wooden trail bridge over Harriman Road, which is built on the stone abutments of a former railroad bridge, but beyond Brush Hill Road the surface became strewn with puddles and mud on the early spring day upon which we visited.
-Despite this we were able to navigate the water hazards to complete the final half-mile of trail that led to the stateline and concrete barriers forbidding us to proceed further.
+Despite this we were able to navigate the water hazards to complete the final half-mile of trail that led to the state line and concrete barriers forbidding us to proceed further.

 Views along most of this trail are limited to woodland, though there are some views at the very Northern end, over the marshy Perkins Conservation area which is also accessible by nearby hiking trails.

-Hardpack ground throughout, though the last 0.5 mi North of Bush Hill Rd gets marshy.
+Trail Conditions: Hardpack ground throughout, though the last 0.5 mi North of Bush Hill Rd gets marshy.

 Jay McLaren wooden trail bridge over Harriman Road.